Theories

 Proving the truth of a theory

 A theory is true if it will always make correct predictions.
 As an example, take a naïve version of the theory of gravity: If an object is not held in place, it falls down to the floor.
 This theory is most likely true — in the sense that it will most likely make correct predictions in eternity.And yet, we cannot prove that the theory is true.
 This is because there could be a case, one day, where the rule makes a false prediction.
-For the naïve theory of gravity, this has actually happened: Objects do not fall “down to the floor” in outer space, where other masses are too far away.
+For the naïve theory of gravity, this has actually happened: Objects do not fall “down to the floor” in outer space.
 The theory that objects fall “down to the floor” is actually not true in general.

 No matter how many instances of white swans we may have observed, this does not justify the conclusion that all swans are white.